-The Executive Team is comprised of the CEO, two deputy CEO's, 6 chief officers, and executive administrative support.
+The Executive Team is comprised of the CEO, two deputy CEO's, seven chief officer positions, and executive administrative support.
 The Executive Team oversees all business activities and departments, and with the Managing Members, provides long-term strategic direction.
-The Executive Team ensures compliance with all regulations relevant to port activities, including public meetings and information, environmental protection, labor relations, procurement, security, financial management and other issues.
+The Executive Team ensures compliance with all regulations relevant to NWSA and port activities, including public meetings and information, environmental protection, labor relations, procurement, security, financial management and other issues.
+The NWSA executive team provide day to day management of Port staff working on both Port and NWSA related items.